Getting an education shouldn't come with fears of being in debt.

-Many companies, like Nationwide Debt Direct have scholarship programs that offer students a chance to receive money to help reduce the costs of their college education.
+Many companies, like Nationwide Debt Reduction Services have scholarship programs that offer students a chance to receive money to help reduce the costs of their college education.
 They understand the needs and desires of everyone who wants to achieve a higher education and have developed this program for that reason.
 They are there to help you.

 Students are required to write a short essay about how they plan to keep their loan debt to a minimum in order to be considered for the scholarships that are available from Nationwide Debt Direct.